Knowledge base

 - Then click on the chevron to expand the Information section of this site.

-- The highlighted indication below is the location of the example site:
+- The indication highlighted below is the location of the example site:

-To manage the location of a website within the hosting:
+To manage the location of a Website within the hosting:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).